Chest voice: Laryngeal registration understanding

-This viewpoint considers “chest voice” as the result of phonation where thyroarytenoid muscle function heavily dominates Cricothyroid muscle function.
-It is generally also characterized by a higher closed quotient value than “head voice”.
+This viewpoint considers “chest voice” as the result of phonation where thyroarytenoid muscle function heavily dominates cricothyroid muscle function.
+It is generally also characterized by a higher closed quotient value (a quotient of how long the vocal folds are touching to how long the cycle of vibration lasts) than “head voice”.
+A closed quotient ratio obtained by EGG (Electroglottography) around %65 and above is considered as a full chest singing (adducted chest voice) and a result around %48 can be viewed as a lyrical style singing (abducted chest voice).